brunasdev/brunasdev/README.md

 ## Hello there! 👋🏼 how are you?

-- 👩🏻‍💻 I’m currently working on Android Developer
+- 👩🏻‍💻 I’m a Mobile Developer and it's nice to meet ya!
-- 👩🏻‍🦱 Pronouns: She / Her
+- 👩🏻‍🦱 My pronouns are: She / Her
 - 🌎 Plus, I'm always learning something new 📚

 <div align="center">